A Machine Learning Approach to Forecasting Honey Production with Tree-Based Methods: Feature Importance and Model Interpretability

-As a final instrument to shed light on the driver of the predictive capabilities of our machine learning models, we use the SHapley Additive exPlanation (SHAP) framework (see \citep{lundberg2017unified,shapley201617}).
+As a final instrument to shed light on the driver of the predictive capabilities of our machine learning models, we use the SHapley Additive exPlanation (SHAP) framework (see \citep{shapley201617, lundberg2017unified}).
 This approach explains a complex nonlinear model by shedding light on the contribution of each input feature to the output formation.
-For each input vector $x \in \mathbb{R}^K$ and a model $f$, the SHAP value $\phi_i(f,x)$, $i=1,\ldots , K$ quantifies the effect (in a sense, the importance) on the output $f(x)$ of the $i$-th feature.
-To compute this effect one measures, for any subset $S\subseteq \{1,\ldots, K\}$, the effect of adding/removing the $i$-th feature to the set, i.e. $f_{S\cup\{i\}}(x)-f_S(x)$.
-The SHAP value is defined as the weighted average
+For each input vector $x \in \mathbb{R}^K$, where $K$ is the number of features, and a model $f$, the SHAP value $\phi_i(f,x)$ for $i = 1, \ldots, K$ quantifies the effect (in a sense, the importance) of the $i$-th feature on the output $f(x)$.
+To compute this effect, for any subset $S\subseteq{1,\ldots,K}$, we define $f_S(x)$ as the model output when only the features in $S$ are used (with missing features marginalized or set to a baseline).
+The contribution of the $i$-th feature is then given by $f_{S\cup{i}}(x) - f_S(x)$.The SHAP value is defined as the weighted average

 where the weights ensure that $\sum_i \phi_i = f(x)$.